execas/execas.github.io/_posts/2019-03-27-how-stuff-is-stored-on-the-stack.md

 ## Arrays

-Arrays are collections of elemtents of a single type stored in a contiguous region of memory with no padding inbetween.
+Arrays are collections of elements of a single type stored in a contiguous region of memory with no padding inbetween.

 ```c
 /*